dimantha1234/pipedream/quickstart.md

+# Quickstart: Creating Pipedream Components

-After completing this walkthrough, you will understand how to:
+After completing this quickstart, you will understand how to:

 - Deploy components to Pipedream using the CLI
 - Invoke a component manually, or on a schedule or HTTP request